Research topics and interests

 Collaboration: European research platform for ancient materials (IPANEMA, SOLEIL synchrotron, France), the Centre de Recherche sur la Conservation des Collections (CRCC, Paris, France) and the Smithsonian Museum Conservation Institute (MCI, Washington DC, USA).

 Porosity and transport phenomena in archaeological corroded iron

 Studies on long-term altered systems have shown that iron corrosion products developed in soil or in anoxia are organized in multi-layers with a thickness of several hundred microns to some millimeters depending on their age.
 They exhibit a significant porosity which varies with time and with location, especially near the metal interface.
-This porosity influences the penetration and migration of the electrolytes towards the metal, determines the amount and type of surface potentially reactive to the corrosion process and controls the transport of chemical species and thus the local chemistry.
-Within this context, acquiring knowledge about the porosity of the corroded system at relevant and representative scales and the evolution of this porosity as a function of the nature of the corrosion layers is essential.
+We could show that this porosity influences the penetration and migration of the electrolytes towards the metal, determines the amount and type of surface potentially reactive to the corrosion process and controls the transport of chemical species and thus the local chemistry.
+Within this context, we developed specific X-ray and neutron micro-tomographic image acquisition techniques at different scales (from micro to nano) together with 3D image processing tools and numerical simulations of diffusion and transport.
+This allowed us to acquire specific knowledge about the porosity of the corroded system at relevant and representative scales and the evolution of this porosity as a function of the nature of the corrosion layers.